Roy Romer: Romer v. Evans

-Romer v.
-Grant

-In October 2004, Roy Romer and the Los Angeles Unified School District filed suit in the United States District Court, Central District of California against David Grant, a former student of the Los Angeles Unified School District.
-The suit cited false endorsement of the Lanham Act, violation of the Can-Spam Act, California Statutory Cyber Piracy, violation of the right of publicity under California statutory and common law, and California statutory unfair competition.

-The lawsuit alleged David Grant attempted to lure the district's 700,000 students to a pornographic website.
-Roy Romer and the Los Angeles Unified School District subsequently settled the suit by paying Grant $360,000.00 in exchange for the domain name royromer.com.

 Professional activities

 On June 7, 2000, he became Superintendent of the Los Angeles Unified School District, where he served for six years.
 On October 12, 2006, the Los Angeles Board of Education unanimously named David L. Brewer III as his successor.

 On April 25, 2007, Roy Romer began his service as the chairman and lead spokesman for Strong American Schools, a nonprofit project responsible for running Ed in 08, an information and initiative campaign funded by the Bill and Melinda Gates Foundation and the Eli and Edythe Broad foundation, aimed at encouraging 2008 presidential contenders to include education in their campaign policies.

 Honors and awards

-In 2008, a middle school in Los Angeles was named after him and it was first opened to students in September of that year.
+In 2008, Roy Romer Middle School in Los Angeles was named after him and it was first opened to students in September of that year.